hazzelnut/scrumdinger/README.md

 ## Progress

+### Going forward to the future...

+Now that I'm all finished with the tutorial, I'm happy to say that app development with SwiftUI is fairly painless.
+There wasn't that many hiccups, and besides the slow build times (I have an older Macbook), I got a working app going at the end!

+What's next?
+If I get to it, I would like to try building an app without a tutorial and deploying it to the App Store.
+Now that I have some basics down, albeit more practice is needed, I at least have some foundational knowledge of what a simple app structure looks like in SwiftUI.

+Now it's time for a break!

+### Last day!
+### September 26, 2022 - Transcribing the audio!
+After a bit of travelling and seeing family, it's been hard to sit down and find some focus time to finish the rest of the tutorial.
+But I've finally did it!

+I felt a bit more ambitious today.
+I wanted to get the last couple parts of the tutorial finished so I can move on!

+The last piece is transcribing the user's audio.
+Here I'm asking the user to allow Scrumdinger to use 'Speech Recognition' and the 'Microphone' abilities so we can transribe their speech and put it into the history.

+The interesting part is I can customize what text I display to the user when I ask them for permission.
+I do that by navigating to the project's target, and adding an entry to the 'custom iOS Target Properties'.

+[insert image]

+Here's what the full interaction looks like:

+[insert video]

 ### September 26, 2022 - Drawing the Timer

 Here, I'm updating the circular timer view to be animated.
 Instead of a static circle like it was before.
 Nothing new, except I'm creating another `View` while implementing the `Shape` protocol to draw the circle.